lyteword/chspurgeon-tod/volume-1/psalm-14.md

 satirist describes his own age:

-## "Nothing is left, nothing, for future times
+Nothing is left, nothing, for future times

 To add to the full catalogue of crimes;